 Typically, IT will develop appropriate user agreements and submit them to decision-makers for approval.
 After approval, it is the IT department’s responsibility to enforce the user agreement policy.

-At a minimum, a district should implement multifactor authentication or compensating controls for all users with remote or administrative access to its critical IT systems (i.e., systems that contain sensitive information or are necessary for district safety, mission, business, or security operations), to help protect those systems and sensitive information contained within them.
+At a minimum, a district should implement multifactor authentication or compensating controls for all users with remote access, administrative access, and access to its critical IT systems (i.e., systems that contain sensitive information or that are necessary for district safety, mission, business, or security operations) to help protect those systems and sensitive information contained within them.
 Multifactor authentication uses more than 1 of the following factors to gain access to an IT system:

-Recently, the Cybersecurity & Infrastructure Security Agency updated its Bad Practices Catalog to include the practice of “Single-Factor Authentication for remote or administrative access” to critical systems.
-This practice is a security risk and addressing it will help protect systems against cyberattacks.
-The National Institute of Standards and Technology (NIST) and the Arizona Department of Administration Strategic Enterprise Technology (ADOA-ASET) made similar updates to their authentication configuration guidance.
-The related NIST special publications and ADOA-ASET policies and procedures, which are based on NIST’s guidelines, are available at:
+Recently, the Cybersecurity & Infrastructure Security Agency (CISA) updated its Bad Practices Catalog to include the practice of “Single-Factor Authentication for remote or administrative access” to critical systems.
+This practice is a security risk, and addressing it will help protect systems against cyberattacks.
+The National Institute of Standards and Technology (NIST) and the Arizona Department of Homeland Security (AZDOHS) made similar updates to their authentication configuration guidance.
+The related NIST special publications and AZDOHS policies and procedures, which are based on NIST’s guidelines, are available at:

 Districts may also refer to the following credible resources for viewpoints on single-factor and multifactor authentication.